Research / Product strategy / UX/UI Design / AI-assisted process

 1. The step that makes the recommendation feel yours

 Adding the qualitative review step changed what the onboarding produces.
 The user tells FitMatch how each item actually felt, and that fit feedback is the most valuable input in the system.
-When FitMatch recommends a size, it doesn't feel like a guess.
-It feels like a conclusion based on their own words.
+When FitMatch recommends a size, it feels like a conclusion based on their own words.

 2.Two sources are always better than one hidden algorithm